Best Powdered Foods to Store for Emergency and Long-Term Survival

 Powdered Butter

 It's a miracle that butter powder can be purchased in such a large container so that you always have an adaptable snack on hand.
 Especially now that butter is becoming more expensive.
-You can use butter frequently to cook various foods, including pancakes, potatoes, eggs, sauteed vegetables, bread, and a host of other things.
+You can use butter frequently to cook various foods, including pancakes, potatoes, eggs, sauteed vegetables, bread, etc.

 Powdered Honey